 Let us explore a recent case study.

-HCL has recently been engaged with one of UK’s leading retailers, a British super market chain, to assess its current state of data operations and recommend the best approach to achieve productivity improvement and operational efficiency.
+HCLTech has recently been engaged with one of UK’s leading retailers, a British super market chain, to assess its current state of data operations and recommend the best approach to achieve productivity improvement and operational efficiency.
 This organization’s data operations include multiple BI tools, ETL pipelines, Data warehouses/Data Marts, Cubes and Databases, to name a few.

 The assessment started with workshops and meetings with various data stakeholders, to develop a detailed understanding of the existing processes and pain points.
-HCL analyzed previous year’s incidents from Service Now, to delve deeper into the issues and determine the root causes.
+HCLTech analyzed previous year’s incidents from Service Now, to delve deeper into the issues and determine the root causes.

 Most of the assessment findings were from technology and ops process dimensions with a touch of people dimension in each finding and plenty of opportunities to automate.
 They are as follows: